Shared office space for rent is now being offered on the commercial office space menu under the new name ”co-working spaces.”

 The Swanbourne Business Centre offers, rather than shared office space for rent, individually furnished, equipped and serviced offices Perth.
 If you are ready to move from co-working to having your own dedicated space in a professional environment, please call or contact us.

 But you don’t even have to be a tenant – you can use our serviced office address as a virtual office Perth for your mail, website or documentation.
 You pay just a nominal amount for a virtual office or a monthly fee for a short-term office tenancy with almost everything included.
+If shared office space for rent is perfect for you, we may still be able to help.